EP 143 | How Interior Designers Can Boost Creativity with Donald M. Rattner

 Listen Now

-- creative triggers can be physical or intellectual
+• Why creative triggers can be both physical and intellectual

-- curved shapes put us in a more creative mind
+• Why curved shapes encourage a more creative mindset

 Design Intervention